ankitmaloo/ankitm.github.io/_posts/2025-06-02-anti-inductive.md

 In anti-inductive domains, it's wiser:
 - For marketing: Focus on data mining, analysis, and insights, not writing copies.
 You can always ask an AI how your lead will react based on a copy you provide to iterate.
 Works far better.
-- For products, I feel in the long run I want to keep user interfaces fresh and opinionated instead of every website looking the same[^5].
+- For products, I feel in the long run I want to keep user interfaces fresh and opinionated instead of every website looking the same.
 Though it will be copied, but like I said, first mover is a distinct advantage here.

 It's not about avoiding AI in anti-inductive spaces but using it to handle the repeatable parts while you focus on what changes.
 This way, AI amplifies the edge.